 Each student is expected to come to the lab prepared.
 You should have read the lab handout, and done any theoretical derivations or calculations as needed.
 If the lab requires a design, you should have the design parameters of all the components ready.ATTENDANCE:

 Attendance is mandatory.
 Each student must get the instructor's signature at the end of each lab.
 Reports will not be accepted if you do not show up for the lab.
 If you have to miss a lab, please let me know in advance so that we can set up a make-up time.LABORATORY KITS:

 Students are required to purchase a laboratory kit containing several

 components necessary for this class.
 The cost is $40.00 .
 Please see

 LAB REPORT STRUCTURE:

-Reports are due every Tuesday at the BEGINNING OF THE LAB, unless otherwise specified.
+Reports are due every Tuesday or Thursday, depending on your section, at the BEGINNING OF THE LAB, unless otherwise specified.
 POINTS will be deducted for each day that the report is late.
 Reports will NOT BE ACCEPTED after one week of their due date.
 Since you have exactly one week to prepare your reports, please try to budget your time so that you will have enough time to ask questions.